 Although it is well known that smoking is harmful for everyone and especially dangerous for babies, some mothers find it very difficult to give up smoking completely.
 Should mothers who smoke breastfeed?
-Does nicotine cross into breast milk and if so, would formula be a safer choice?
+Would formula be a safer choice?
 Or will breastfeeding help to protect a baby against some of the health risks of breathing in cigarette smoke?

 This article looks at the official recommendations for smoking while breastfeeding, discusses how smoking affects breast milk and your baby, and includes suggestions for reducing the risks to the breastfed baby if a mother or her partner can’t stop smoking straight away.
 For specific information about nicotine see Nicotine in Breast Milk and for nicotine replacement products or e-cigarettes see Nicotine Therapy, Vaping and Breastfeeding.